 How a Player gets that first taste of Hockey is crucial

-The Initiation Program serves as the foundation upon which the entire minor hockey association is built.
-Youngsters at every level of play benefit from getting the “right start” in the game.
-The Initiation Program is crucial in building the skills of house league and competitive players alike.
-Children learn through participating in practice drills and informal modified games.
-The Initiation Program is closely aligned with Hockey Canada’s Long-Term Player Development (LTPD) Model.
+The FUNdamental stages of Hockey Canada’s Long-Term Player Development (LTPD) Model serves as the foundation upon which the entire minor hockey association is built.
+Youngsters at every level of play benefit from getting the “right start” in the game and it is crucial in building the skills of house league and competitive players alike.
+Children learn through participating in practice drills and informal modified games which forms the basis of Long-Term Player Development (LTPD)

-The OMHA has created the following resource document to support our member Centres with the implementation and delivery of the Cross-Ice & Half-Ice hockey this season including what 'Game Day' looks like and several options for rink configurations.
+The OMHA has created the following resource document to support our member Centres with the implementation and delivery of the Programming Novice & Below including Cross-Ice & Half-Ice game play.

 From Child's View, Parents Find Full-Ice Hockey No Fun